Why do we prefer things that we are familiar with?

 Systemic effects

-...simple interventions, such as showing more racial minority faces on television and public billboards, could enhance White people's initial evaluative reactions toward unknown members of racial outgroups as well as positive behavioral responses toward newly encountered individuals of that race.”
+"...simple interventions, such as showing more racial minority faces on television and public billboards, could enhance White people's initial evaluative reactions toward unknown members of racial outgroups as well as positive behavioral responses toward newly encountered individuals of that race.”

-– Social psychologist Leslie Zebrowitz, et al.
+– Social psychologist Leslie Zebrowitz et al.

 Why it happens

 We don’t need to be conscious of the things we are exposed to for their familiarity to have an effect on our preferences towards them.
 Most of the time, the mere exposure effect happens subliminally, or in other words, at a level below our awareness.
-In fact, researchers have found that the effect is even more powerful when we are unaware of a stimulus.3
+In fact, researchers have found that the effect is even more powerful when we are unaware of a stimulus.3 There are two main reasons why we experience the mere exposure effect.

-- It makes understanding and interpreting easier.
-In what’s known as “perceptual fluency,” we are better able to understand and interpret things we have already seen before.
+According to “perceptual fluency,” we are better able to understand and interpret things we have already seen before.
 Consider this: for most of us, movies with complicated storylines are usually easier to understand the second time we watch them.
 This is because the plot and characters are familiar, which reduces the amount of new information your brain needs to process.
 Our mind generally looks for the path of least resistance, and so we prefer stimuli that we have already been exposed to.4

 Why it is important